A Convergent and Dimension-Independent Min-Max Optimization Algorithm: Theoretical Results

+3) It then starts the next iteration proposing a random update which again depends on its current position.

+4) While Algorithm~\ref{alg:Informal} does not cycle, to avoid getting stuck, if it is unable to decrease $\mathcal{L}_\eps$ after roughly $1/\omega$ attempts, it concludes w.h.p. that the current $x$ is an approximate local minimum for $\mathcal{L}_\eps(\cdot, y)$ with respect to the given distribution.
+This is because, by definition, at an approximate local minimum, a random update from the given distribution has probability at most $\omega$ of decreasing $\mathcal{L}_\eps$.
+We also show that the current $y$ is an $\eps$-stationary point for $f(x,\cdot)$.

-We conclude this section with a few remarks: 1) In practice our algorithm can be implemented just as easily with ADAM instead of SGD, as in some of our experiments.
-2) Algorithm \ref{alg:Informal} uses a randomized accept-reject rule inspired by simulated annealing-- if the resulting loss has decreased, the updates for $x$ and $y$ are accepted; otherwise they are only accepted with a small probability $e^{-\nfrac{i}{\tau_1}}$ at each iteration $i$, where $\tau_1$ is a ``temperature'' parameter.
+We conclude this section with a few remarks: 1) In practice our algorithm can be implemented just as easily with ADAM instead of SGD, as in some of our experiments {(alternately, one may also be able to substitute other optimization algorithms such as Momentum SGD \cite{polyak1964some}, ADAGrad \cite{duchi2011adaptive}, or Adabelief \cite{zhuang2020adabelief} for gradient updates).} 2) Algorithm \ref{alg:Informal} uses a randomized accept-reject rule (similar to simulated annealing)-- if the resulting loss has decreased, the updates for $x$ and $y$ are accepted; otherwise they are only accepted with a small probability $e^{-i/\tau_1}$ at each iteration $i$, where $\tau_1$ is a ``temperature'' parameter.
 3) While our main result still holds if one replaces simulated annealing with a deterministic acceptance rule, the annealing step seems to be beneficial in practice in the early period of training when our algorithm is implemented with ADAM gradients.
-4) Finally, in simulations, we find that Algorithm \ref{alg:Informal}'s implementation can be simplified by only taking a small fixed number of max-player updates at each iteration.
+4) Finally, in simulations, we find that Algorithm \ref{alg:Informal}'s implementation can be simplified by taking a small fixed number of max-player updates at each iteration.

-\subsection{Convergence guarantee}
+\subsection{Convergence Guarantee}